 Therefore, it’s good that apart from the few points of interest downtown, there are some great outdoorsy attractions nearby.

-The National Park used to be a private property till 2001 and stretches over 150.000 acres of steppe along 24 miles of coastline.
+The National Park used to be private property till 2001 and stretches over 150.000 acres of steppe along 24 miles of coastline.

 The terrain is home to sea lions, penguins, and seabirds.
-Of course, there is also a rich steppe wildlife.
+Of course, there is also rich steppe wildlife.

 The hipster lady at the tourist information had to inform me that they used to do organized trips, but today, you can only visit the site if you have your own vehicle.